-Check out how to change a bookcase or built ins without paint with this budget friendly DIY.
-Great for a temporary solution.
+Check out how to change a bookcase or built-ins without paint with this budget-friendly DIY plus other creative ideas.

-Hi there!
-I have an easy DIY for you today.
-Adding pretty paper or fabric to the back of a bookcase is one of my favorite ways to change it with out paint.
-Plus it’s super easy and inexpensive especially if you are using wrapping paper, fabric. or craft paper you already have on hand.
+Adding pretty paper or fabric to the back of a bookcase, cabinet, or bookshelves is one of my favorite ways to change it without paint.
+Plus it’s super easy and inexpensive especially if you are using wrapping paper, fabric, or craft paper you already have on hand.

 If you are new here, howdy!
 I’m a recently retired military spouse who moved back to Texas after being gone 19 years.
-I’ve perfected the art of rental decorating and overcoming challenges in small spaces the last fifteen years but now we are home owners and have a new set of challenges!
-I love infusing colorful global style with DIYs and furnishings in our one story 60’s ranch style home.
+I’ve perfected the art of rental decorating and overcoming challenges in small spaces the last fifteen years but now am tackling homeownership with a new set of challenges!

 Step one: Measure the height and width between the first shelf and the second.
 Mark the measurements on your foam board.
 I used a second foam board to mark my lines with a pencil but a yard stick would work.